Quality of Life Indicators 2019

 The publication aims to offer a panoramic view (multidimensional) of the quality of life in Spain, by choosing a set of indicators that allows for territorial comparisons and between population groups.

 The selected indicators describe the quality of life organised in nine dimensions: I.Material living conditions, II.
 Work, III.
 Health, IV.
 Education, V. Leisure and social relations, VI.
 Physical and personal security, VII.Governance and basic rights, VIII.
-Environment, IX Subjective well-being.
+Environment, IX Overall experience of life.

 For each indicator, an individualised file is provided consisting of: introduction and definitions, comments, national and international sources and a section that allows for further information in which links of interest to other sources and initiatives developed in different countries are provided.

 As it is a summary publication that collects information on the different aspects of quality of life, the classification systems are those corresponding to the numerous surveys and statistics used as sources of information.
 Among others, the following classifications are used: International Standard Classification of Education (ISCED-2011) and its equivalent National Classification of Education (CNED-2014)

 Information is provided on the quality of life of people in the nine dimensions considered: Material living conditions, Work, Health, Education, Leisure and social relations, Physical and personal security, Governance and basic rights, Environment, Overall experience of life.